Skip to main content

 Who can join the housing register

-Each council has their own rules about who can join the waiting list.
+Each council decides who can join their waiting list.

-The rules are explained in a document called an allocations policy.
+The details are in a document called an allocations policy.

 Find your council's website on GOV.UK and search for 'housing allocations policy'.

-Ask the council for a copy of the allocations policy if you cannot find it on their website.
+Ask the council for a copy if you cannot find it on their website.

 You can usually join the housing register if you: